 About Blueberries for Zone 4

 Blueberry bushes need a sunny location and well-drained acidic soil (pH 4.5-5.5).
-With proper care, they can live for 30-50 years.
-They are a few different types: low-bush, mid-height and high bush blueberries.
+With proper care they can live for 30 to 50 years.
+There are a few different types: low-bush, mid-height, and high bush blueberries.

 Zone 4 Blueberry Cultivars

 Some blueberries can produce crops on their own and some need cross-pollination.
 Even those that can self-pollinate will bear larger and more plentiful fruit if placed near another blueberry.
 The following plants are zone 4 blueberry cultivars to try.
 Included are cultivars that are suited to USDA zone 3, as those will no doubt thrive in zone 4.